js816/MechaCar_Statistical_Analysis/README.md

+# Project Overview

+## Purpose

+The purpose of this project was to perform statistical testing on AutosRUs data in R.  This project performed a linear regression to understand factors impacting fuel efficiency in MechaCar, the newest prototype.
+Additionally, suspension coil data was analyzed and various summary statistics were generated to compare to standards.
+Finally, a study design was developed for future consideration.

 # Results

 ## Linear Regression to Predict MPG

-The linear regression of the MechaCar_mpg.csv file shows that there are factors that are statistically significant to the Miles per Gallon (MPG) dependent variable.
+The linear regression of the MechaCar_mpg.csv file shows there are factors that are statistically significant to the Miles per Gallon (MPG) dependent variable.
 As shown in the results below, the following variables had p-values < 0.05:  vehicle length and ground clearance.
 Additionally, the y-intercept had a p-value of < 0.05.
 Thus, the evidence supports that these factors have a meaningful impact on MPG values.

 The other factors, vehicle weight, spoiler angle, and all wheel drive (AWD), had p-values > 0.05.
 Thus, the evidence supports that any impact of these factors upon MPG is not statistically significant.